-Habitat for Humanity of Eastern Connecticut, Inc. ("Habitat") is a tax-exempt, not-forprofit organization, non-stock corporation organized under Connecticut law.
+Habitat for Humanity of Eastern Connecticut, Inc. ("HFHECT") is a tax-exempt, not-for-profit organization, non-stock corporation organized under Connecticut law.
 Habitat is an independent affiliate of Habitat for Humanity International, Inc. ("HFHI"), a nondenominational Christian nonprofit organization whose purpose is to create decent, affordable housing for those in need, and to make decent shelter a matter of conscience with people everywhere.
+Although HFHI assists with informational and fiscal resources, HFHECT is primarily responsible for its own operations.

-Habitat, in the spirit of sharing, builds decent and affordable homes using volunteer labor for very low-income individuals in New London and Eastern Windham Counties.
-Purchasers, who have been approved and selected by Habitat based on income and need for affordable housing, volunteer their labor in partnership with Habitat and other volunteers from the community to build their homes.
-The homes are then sold to the individuals at cost and financed at no profit through Habitat or other lenders.
+HFHECT in the spirit of sharing, builds and renovates decent and affordable homes using volunteer labor for very low-income individuals in New London and Eastern Windham Counties.
+Purchasers, who have been approved and selected by HFHECT based on income and need for affordable housing, volunteer their labor in partnership with HFHECT and other volunteers from the community to build their homes.
+The homes are then sold to the individuals at below cost and financed at no interest mortgages through HFHECT or other lenders.
 These mortgages are usually long term, ranging from twenty to forty years, and contain provisions to limit the homeowners from profiting on the resale of their homes.
+HFHECT's program is funded through contributions, grants, and in-kind donations, from individuals, foundations, corporations, public agencies, and religious organizations.